galledohm/draft-malja-sustain-petra-augmented/draft-malja-sustain-PETRA-augmented.md

 # Path Energy Traffic Ratio API (PETRA)

-This documents describes an API to query a network about the Energy Traffic Ratio for a given path.
+This document describes an API to query a network about the Energy Traffic Ratio for a given path.
 It takes as input the source and destination of a path along with the traffic throughput between and returns energy information related to the traffic on the path.
 This is energy computed by the infrastructure that is dynamically part of the traffic path.
-The API is agnostic to the actual hops and underlaying infrastructure that enables a path, which might change transparently to the API.
+The API is agnostic to the actual hops and underlying infrastructure that enables a path, which might change transparently to the API.
 This document only describes the API, the computation of the energy information to return is out of the scope of this document.

+The API can return a variety of energy-related parameters to provide a complete view of path sustainability.
+These include: base energy efficiency indicators, energy mix, renewable energy contributions, and standby or idle consumption.

 ## Energy Information

 This API allows to return a number of energy attributes associated with the path and the traffic.
 Currently the parameters that could be returned as energy information as part of the query are:

-- Watts per Gigabit: How many Watts are consumed per Gigabit of traffic traversing the path.
+- **Watts per Gigabit:** How many Watts are consumed per Gigabit of traffic traversing the path.
-- Carbon Intensity: How much carbon emissions are generated as a consequence of the energy consumed.
+- **Carbon Intensity:** How much carbon emissions are generated as a consequence of the energy consumed.
-Some other parameters that could be considered as well as part of the energy information include:
+- **Energy Mix (%):** Percentage of energy used in the path that comes from different energy sources (e.g., solar, wind, biomass, nuclear, fossil fuel).

-- Renewable Percentage: How much of the energy consumed comes from renewable energy sources.
+- **Greenness Degree (%):** The aggregated percentage of energy consumed on the path that comes from renewable sources.
+Useful to rank and select paths based on renewable energy usage.
-- ...
+- **Sustainability Score (0–1):** Composite metric combining greenness degree and energy efficiency (Watts per Gigabit), calculated as (Greenness/100) × 1/(1 + Watts per Gigabit).
+Higher values indicate more sustainable, efficient paths.
+- **Power Usage Effectiveness (PUE):** The ratio of total facility power consumption to the power consumption of networking/IT equipment.
+- **Transmission Loss (%):** The percentage of energy lost along the path due to transmission inefficiencies.
+- **Idle Energy Draw (Watts):** The amount of energy consumed by the path infrastructure when idle or under negligible load.

+These metrics are OPTIONAL, and an implementation MAY support a subset depending on available measurement capabilities.

 ## Recursive Usage